-Figure 1: CT scan PNS showing a metallic pellet in the right maxillary antrum, surrounded by mucosal hypertrophy
+Figure 1: A metallic foreign body lodged in the left maxillary antrum, surrounded by mucosal hypertrophy

 Since the entry wound was healed and due to the possible complications of Caldwell-Luc operation, patient was undertaken for FESS under general anesthesia.
-After uncenectomy and middle meatal antrostomy the foreign body was visualized engulfed in mucosal hypertrophy.
+After uncenectomy and middle meatal antrostomy the foreign body was visualized engulfed in the mucosal hypertrophy.
 It was held with forceps and removed.
 No post operative complications were noted.

-Patient after four years of follow up his facial growth was normal.
+After four years of follow up the patient's facial growth is normal.